xmpp-iot/xmpp-iot.github.io/about/index.md

 ads: false
 ---

+The idea of XMPP started long time ago around 2002 when there was an increasing number of instant messaging clients that couldn't talk to eachother.
+You needed many many accounts and there was always functionallity differenses.

+The same problem is now arising with the Internet of Things.
+There is so many different cloud systems talking care of things for you.
+XMPP-IoT provides means for all these systems and individual devices to collaborate just as you and I can be friends and start chatting.

+The extensions created on top of the XMPP protocol all solves different usecases.
+Read, Write, consume

 This is a github based open site connected to the [XMPP](http://xmpp.org/) Please help out if you have the time and make a fork and a pull request. <a href="https://github.com/xmpp-iot/xmpp-iot.github.io" class="btn">View on GitHub</a>